-China Highlights however will give you an authentic culinary experience.
+China Highlights will make sure that wherever in China you go, you will receive an authentic culinary experience.

-Go slightly off the beaten track and choose the noisiest, busiest, and (most important) best-smelling restaurant you can.
-Whether you are going to enjoy most food is given away by the smell.
+To get to the real local food, go slightly off the beaten track and choose the noisiest, busiest, and (most important) best-smelling restaurant you can.
 If you keep your nose open you shouldn't be disappointed.
-Ideally you should enjoy your eating like a local experience!
+Ideally you should enjoy your eating like a local!

 How do I know if a restaurant is selling authentic local food?